 Evaluation of length of service, for the purpose of wage placement, shall be based on the time when the employee begins work at the company, irrespective of his age; such evaluation may be made for the first time when the employee earned the right to a starting wage grade.
 Evaluations of length of service that adolescents/employees have accumulated before such time shall be based on the hours they have worked.
-The number of hours may be found on the basis of estimated average wages, with a full year's work being regarded as 1,743.75 hours in shops and 1,653.75 hours for sales representatives and office workers.
+The number of hours may be found on the basis of estimated average wages, with a full years work being regarded as 1,800 hours.